 Subpoenas: If you are unable to gain disclosure information, for example, because of confidentiality issues you can apply for a Subpoena.
 There are three types of subpoenas:

-- o Subpoenas for production of documents and to give evidence.
+- Subpoenas for production of documents and to give evidence.

 A case (Brennan v Mansfield & Ors SASC 83) was one of the first cases of a will for a person in a same sex relationship.
 But what makes the decision more interesting is the discussion about what amounts to “adequate provision”.

-If you want to draft or redraft a Will or you believe that you have been left out of a will contact one of our estate planning lawyers today.
+If you are wanting to draft or redraft a will or you believe that you have been left out of a will contact one of our estate planning lawyers today.

 It is a comforting thought to know that there are arrangements in place for your children should you suddenly pass away.
 We have a lot of new families who ask us to write up their Wills after their first child arrives.
-It is a great assurance to know that your intentions are documented should something unexpected happen.
+It is great assurance to know that your intentions are clearly written down should something unexpected happen.

-Alongside giving the responsibility to care for the day to day needs and decisions regarding your children, your children’s guardian you are giving them long term responsibility for the long-term care and welfare of your children.
+Alongside giving them responsibility to care for the day to day needs and decisions regarding your children, you are giving them long term responsibility over the long-term care and welfare of your children.

-If the testamentary guardian is appointed, the guardian then has rights and duties subject to the Family Law Act.
-If there is ever a dispute regarding the appointment of the guardian or the care of the children an application can be made to the court.
-The court will then consider what is in the best interests of the children.
+In the event that the testamentary guardian is appointed, the guardian then has rights and duties subject to the Family Law Act.
+If there is ever a dispute regarding the appointment of the guardian or the care of the children an application can be made to the Court.
+The Court will then consider what is in the best interests of the children.

 You may wish to leave a statement of wishes to your executors.
-While this is not a legally binding document, it does document your wishes and can be used as evidence in court if there is ever a dispute.
-Your statement of wishes can also include who you would like to look after your children if you’re appointed guardian cannot begin their role immediately after your death.
+Whilst this is not a legally binding document it does document your wishes and can be used as evidence in Court if there is ever a dispute.
+Your statement of wishes can also include who you would like your children to be looked after in the event that you’re appointed guardian cannot begin their role immediately after your death.

-If you would like to get a Will, drafted or change your existing will to include a testamentary guardian you should contact one of our estate planning lawyers today.
+If you would like to get a Will a drafted or change your existing will to include a testamentary guardian you should contact one of our estate planning lawyers today.

-If you have received an inheritance before separation, then it may be included in the asset pool as the court looks at the assets at the time of separation.
+If you have received an inheritance prior to separation then it will generally be included in the asset pool as the court looks at the assets at the time the matter comes before the court.